JaneliaSciComp/hortacloud-website/content/docs/user_manual/appstream_basics.md

 ### Ending the session

-To end the session, you can choose "End Session" from the drop-down menu on the top-right toolbar button.
+Generally sessions will automatically close after a period of inactivity.
+To end the session manually, you can choose "End Session" from the drop-down menu on the top-right toolbar button.

 Remember that when you end a session, some data that is stored on the remote computer will be lost: